Roadmap

 Widget for embedding into third-party sites

 The client can embed our AI widget on their site with a single line of code — it will display the same interactive dashboard (lead lists, action buttons).
-Works with any client frontend stack and doesn't conflict with their design.
+Works with any client frontend stack and won't conflict with their design.

 • A widget as a standalone web component — zero dependencies